americanexpress/xcprojectlint/README.md

 - `build-settings-externalized`

 This mode ensures there are no settings configured at the project level, instead encouraging the use of xcconfig files.

+- `dangling-files`

+Ensures all source code files are members of a target.

 - `disk-layout-matches-project`

 This mode ensures the project references reflect actual file system locations.
 There are some occasions where you may not be able to exactly map a folder to disk (Frameworks and Products are common examples).
 For this, there is an additional parameter you can pass: `--skip-folders`, followed by a list of folders to ignore.

 - `files-exist-on-disk`

 This mode finds file references in the project which are not backed by files.

 - `empty-groups`

 This mode reports groups that contain no additional items.

 - `items-in-alpha-order`

 This mode ensures the project files and folders are in proper order.

-- `dangling-tests`

-    Ensures all test files ending with `Tests` are members of a test target.

 - `all`

 For convenience, this mode runs all of the above tests.

 When a failing condition is detected, as much useful context as possible is emitted to `STDOUT`, enabling Xcode to display the errors, in place.
 Further, it